 As a provider of Financial Management Software, with a focus on the Financial Services sector (and being in London) we have been working with a number of customers based in The City who have decided to upscale their existing European subsidiaries or set up a new subsidiary in order to continue to have access to Europe.
 This means either expanding the footprint of their existing FMS to cover the new operation or in some cases setting up a brand new system using new software.

-As we approach 29th March 2019, it is likely that we will see a flurry of such activity, for organisations who have the mega vendor solutions such as SAP and Oracle this is likely to be a massive challenge, try as you might, you cannot do a fast track implementation of such solutions in less than one year, let alone 8 months (as I write).
+As we continue to await the final "Brexit date" (will we, won't we have another extension!), it is likely that we will see a flurry of such activity, for organisations who have the mega vendor solutions such as SAP and Oracle this is likely to be a massive challenge, try as you might, you cannot do a fast track implementation of such solutions in less than one year, let alone more urgent timescales than that.
 This is where I believe solutions like Infor SunSystems will win through with its flexible deployment options (on premise or Cloud hosted) and the ability to construct a target operating model rapidly, you can have your new European Subsidiary up and running within a matter of weeks, including the ability to send data back to the Corporate SAP or Oracle system for compliance and group reporting.

 Infor SunSystems, is a solution that lends itself to the upper mid / lower enterprise level markets, with the most sophisticated currency capabilities to be found in any solution, highly flexible chart of accounts, multi-dimensional analysis, multiple budget ledgers, corporate allocations, integration gateways and powerful reporting options.
 We complement the software with our skills and experience in the Financial Services sector having worked with it for 30+ years our Consultants and Project Managers are adept at putting systems in quickly and efficiently without compromising on quality.